Spatial Vector Data

 GeoSeries#

-is essentially a vector where each entry in the vector is a set of shapes corresponding to one observation.
-An entry may consist of only one shape (like a single polygon) or multiple shapes that are meant to be thought of as one observation (like the many polygons that make up the State of Hawaii or a country like Indonesia).
+A GeoSeries is akin to a vector where each entry represents a set of geometric shapes corresponding to a single observation.
+This could be a single shape (like a single polygon), or it could involve multiple shapes that form one observation (for instance, the numerous islands that compose the State of Hawaii or a country like Indonesia).

 import geopandas